shaiss/agapi/docs/ai-follower-response-logic.md

 # AI Follower Response Logic

-This document provides a detailed explanation of how AI followers in CircleTube decide when and how to respond to user posts and interactions.
+This document provides a detailed explanation of how AI followers in Agapi decide when and how to respond to user posts and interactions.
 It outlines the entire decision-making flow from post creation to AI response generation.

 ## Overview